CTE: Is the Media Scaring Athletes to Death?

 Educating sports parents and athletes about head injury safety is tough enough without the media’s sensationalistic reporting, but it does come with its rewards.
 Recently, I received an email from a mother asking for help for her son, an ice hockey player, who was struggling with post-concussion syndrome to the point he was suicidal.
 I reached out to the clinicians on our organization’s Head Injury Advisory Board to see if anyone could help.
 One of our members responded immediately, and working with the athlete and his family, developed and implemented a treatment plan that put him on the road to recovery.
 I would like to think that I played a part, however, small in possibly saving his life.

-Being able to share what I have learned from my seventeen years as the youth sports safety educator has been extremely gratifying.
+Being able to share what I have learned from my nineteen years as the youth sports safety educator has been extremely gratifying.
 Now, if only the media could focus its energies on educating the public instead of sensationalizing head injuries in sports, perhaps we could stop creating such a climate of fear that athletes end up literally being scared to death.

 Have a story to share?
 Send it to me at delench@MomsTEAM.com